 Attention to detail is paramount.
 Have you ever noticed in Japanese cooking, the little vegetables cut into flowers, the placement of little dishes set in front of you, or maybe admired the time mothers spend on creating the perfect cute little bento box for their children?
 Well maybe not everyone notices these little things, but I sure do.

 Our eyes are the gateway to our stomachs.
 It must first look pleasing to the eye and then your lips and taste buds will follow.
 When deciding upon making my menu, today was not an exception.
-Japanese Sweet potatoes are lovely and you can make so many things with them from savory to desserts.
+Japanese Sweet potatoes are lovely and you can make so many things with them from savoury to desserts.
 However, today I chose to make something a little healthier with my Jenga Baked Sweet Potato Fries.
-(Traditionally this dish is made deep-fried with a sweet gooey topping, but trying to get ready for bikini season)

 Step 1: Preheat oven to 450 degrees or 230 degrees Celsius